Are Bleeding Gums Normal?

 Many dentists stress the importance of early intervention.
 During the earliest stage of gum disease, also known as gingivitis, the gums often appear red or swollen and bleed during brushing or flossing.
 In many cases, a dentist can reverse the effects of gingivitis through conservative treatment.
 If gingivitis is left unaddressed, it can lead to an advanced stage of gum disease called periodontitis.

 During periodontitis, the gums pull away from the teeth, causing deep pockets to form above and below the gum line.
 These pockets are full of bacteria that slowly eat away at the gum tissue and bone structure used to support the teeth.
 Over time, the gum tissue and bone weaken until they can no longer support the teeth, resulting in tooth loss.

 How to Prevent Bleeding Gums

-Most patients want to visit the dentist on a needed basis.
+Most patients only want to visit the dentist when a dental concern arises.
 The issue with that is that visiting the dentist only when you have a problem can be detrimental to your dental health in the long run.
 Scheduling routine dental exams allow your dentist to spot any signs of dysfunction and create a treatment plan that is right for you.

 The practice of health-centered dentistry focuses on the idea that diseases like gum disease are almost entirely preventable.
 We believe routine maintenance and great nutrition are great ways to reduce your risk of gum disease.
 To maintain healthy gums, you may want to incorporate these tips into your routine.